MPI-Dortmund/tomotwin-cryoet/docs/developer/devs.rst

 Reading output formats
 **********************

-While TomoTwin write several file endings (".temb", ".tmap", ".tloc", ".tumap"), they are basically all pickled pandas dataframes.
+While TomoTwin writes files with various extensions (".temb", ".tmap", ".tloc", ".tumap"), they are basically all pickled pandas dataframes.
 They can all be read by:

 .. code:: python